MicrosoftDocs/sdk-api/sdk-api-src/content/enclaveapi/nf-enclaveapi-createenclave.md

 The size of the enclave that you want to create, including the size of the code that you will load into the enclave, in bytes.

-The size must be a multiple of 2 MB.
+VBS enclaves must be a multiple of 2 MB in size.

+SGX enclaves must be a power of 2 in size and must have their base aligned to the same power of 2 as the size, with a minimum alignment of 2 MB.
+As an example, if the enclave is 128 MB, then its base must be aligned to a 128 MB boundary.

 ### -param dwInitialCommitment [in]